anuk909/Kakuro-Solver/README.md

 - Read Kakuro puzzles from JSON files.
 - Solve Kakuro puzzles using the Z3 SMT solver.
-- Output solutions in JSON or SVG format.
+- Visualize puzzles and solutions in SVG format.
-- Display puzzles without solving them.

 ## Requirements